kubernetes/kubernetes/_v1.1/examples/nfs/README.md

 ## Complete setup

-The example below shows how to export a NFS share from a pod and imports it into another one.
+The example below shows how to export a NFS share from a pod and import it into another one.

 ### Prerequisites